Lucien Smith: Art market

+By 2015, the art market had cooled down and Smith's art's sale value fell from six-figure peaks down to as low as $17,600.

 Artworks

 Rain Paintings

-In 2011, Smith executed a suite of abstractions he calls Rain Paintings, which he creates by spraying fire extinguishers filled with paint.
-In 2014 an example of these works titled Two Sides of the Same Coin sold at Sotheby's Contemporary Art Evening Auction London's first lot for $372,000 against an estimate of $66,000–99,000.
+In 2011, Smith executed a suite of abstractions he called Rain Paintings, which he created by spraying fire extinguishers filled with paint.
+In 2014, an example of these works titled Two Sides of the Same Coin sold at Sotheby's Contemporary Art Evening Auction London's first lot for $372,000 against an estimate of $66,000–99,000.

 Camo Paintings

 In 2014, Smith produced Tigris, a show of 11 camouflage-patterned abstract paintings, inspired by the recollection of the first work of art that strongly impacted him—Hokusai's The Great Wave off Kanagawa.
-The exhibit was described as "undistinguished" and "a shrewd career move".
+The critic Christian Viveros-Fauné described the exhibit as "undistinguished" and "a shrewd career move".